-Join Anastasia McCune for an in-depth discussion in this video Adding an interaction, part of Up and Running with Adobe Presenter 10.
+Join Anastasia McCune for an in-depth discussion in this video Adding an interaction, part of Learning Adobe Presenter 10.

 - Adobe Presenter provides a number of prebuilt interactions that you can use as a way to present information in efficient and fun ways.
 To demonstrate, I'm going to go to slide two in this PowerPoint file.
 It's a blank slide.
 And then, making sure I'm here on the Adobe Presenter tab, I'm going to go to the interaction drop-down, here in the insert area, and then choose insert interaction.
 You can see that there are a number of interactions to choose from.
 So this one right here, accordion, kind of behaves like this.